Posted on May 1, 2026 by Dina Miller

 Open: Tuesday and Wednesday, May through September

 The Midwest’s largest flea market—along with Shipshewana’s weekly auctions—has been drawing thousands of visitors for 95 years, becoming a Hoosier tradition that can’t be missed.
-Shoppers can look forward to nearly 900 open-air booths with home decorations, clothing, handmade items, accessories, garden supplies and more.
+Shoppers can look forward to hundreds of open-air booths spread over the size of 30 football fields, with home decorations, clothing, handmade items, accessories, garden supplies and more.
 You’ll also find a farmer’s market aisle with fresh produce and plants.

 Where: 19498 County Road 38, Goshen